-Emotional intimacy is the bedrock of an amazing marriage.
+Emotional intimacy is the bedrock of a fantastic marriage.

-Couples who are able to achieve secure attachment and build a strong emotional connection are able to risk being vulnerable.
+Couples who can achieve secure attachment and build a strong emotional connection are able to risk being vulnerable.

 Erik responded, “Amanda is right and I feel awful about this.
 I just want a chance to make it up to her.
 The project I was working on involved travel out of state and I couldn’t refuse it.
 It was bad timing and I love Amanda and want to prove it to her.”